kornatskyi/HelperAI/ROADMAP.md

    - Enable continuation of conversations ✅
    - Utilize numerical inputs for quick actions like copying to clipboard ✅
    - Implement special symbols (e.g., `/`, `@`) for calling commands
-     - Switch btween conversations
+     - Switch between conversations
      - Start new conversation
      - Get back to the latest conversation
      - Conversation history to Markdown
-   - Promts colors for user and Assistant
+   - Prompts colors for user and Assistant

 6. **API & Model Configuration**